Senior Policy Advisor | Infrastructure and Environment

 Ideally you will have:

-• A good base of experience in public policy as a Senior Policy Advisor.
+• A good base of experience in public policy as a Senior Policy Advisor

-• Strong knowledge of policy development disciplines and processes.
+• Strong knowledge of policy development disciplines and processes

-• Strong stakeholder relationship building, influencing and engagement skills to gain the cooperation and commitment of others.
+• Strong stakeholder relationship building, influencing and engagement skills to gain the cooperation and commitment of others

-• The ability to work through ambiguity and deliver results.
+• The ability to work through ambiguity and deliver results

-• A commitment to developing the capability and expertise of others through coaching and mentoring.
+• A commitment to developing the capability and expertise of others through coaching and mentoring

-• An understanding of Te Tiriti o Waitangi principles and application of these in public policy and in partnership with Māori.
+• An understanding of Te Tiriti o Waitangi principles and application of these in public policy and in partnership with Māori

-• Preferably, an understanding of the resource management system and familiarity with the current reforms to the resource management system
+• Preferably, an understanding of the resource management system and familiarity with the current reforms

 Ētahi kōrero mō MBIE - About MBIE: